-I’ve tried my fair share of wearable vibrators.
-Actually WAY more than my fair share – I’ve been on a wearable rampage!
+I’ve tried my fair share of panty vibrators.
+Actually WAY more than my fair share – I’ve been on a wearable vibe rampage!

 I’ve found most of them to be a blast, but there’s some that just hit the spot better than others.
 When I first entered this realm of app-controlled fun, I honestly had no clue how different each toy was.
 And they’re not really priced to be an impulse-buy – so you wanna make sure you’re choosing the best toy for you.

 There’s make-or-break details that are hard to guess from the packaging, like:

 - Vibes: Your hands are unavailable when you’re using these toys in public – will the vibes make it where you need them to?

 - Sound: Is “whisper-quiet” for real?
 Or would they consider your Great Aunt Margie “whispering” across the aisle at church quiet?

 - App: What does it look like to control this toy or share with a partner?

 - Connection: Every app controlled toy claims its connection is reliable.
 But we have certainly found some much better than others.